Organizers will provide training data for all language pairs.

 The rolling technical report should be formatted according to the Springer LNCS format, using either the LaTeX template or the Word template.
 LaTeX is the preferred format.

 A ranking with the results of the automatic evaluation is available at this website.
 This ranking will be updated periodically until the translations submission deadline is passed.
-Final results will be available on November 30.
+New: Final results have been published in a very rough version of the findings rolling report.